 You’re Not Being Rude

 The biggest tip to set boundaries with family is to remember you are not being rude by asking for what you need.
 And it may be easier to ask for what you need before people visit.
 Even a simple text like: “We can’t wait to see you today at 2 p.m.!
-Baby will be wide awake and ready to be held before she lays down at 4 p.m.
+Baby will be wide awake and ready to be held before she lies down at 4 p.m.
 She just got over a cold, so if you are sick, please let me know, and we can find another day to visit.
 Otherwise, see you soon!”

 Moms often refrain from asking for what they need, so they do not offend anyone but end up being bothered later.
 Instead of feeling rude, feel empowered to know that you have the right to create a peaceful environment as you transition to life with a new baby.
-And most anyone who has had a child can relate.
+And almost anyone who has had a child can relate.
 Therefore, feel at peace in communicating your needs.

 Set Boundaries With Family Caretaking

 One of the best ways to handle this is to go through routines with the caregiver.
 You can vocalize what practices are important to you and what you want to avoid.
 Then explain why.
 Often, a simple explanation can create understanding and unity.
-Ask your partner to have a conversation with their parent if you have repeatedly asked something of your in-law.
+Ask your partner to have a conversation with their parent if you have repeatedly asked something of your in-laws.
 I genuinely believe having family watch your child is something special because you know their love runs deep.
 It just may take an honest conversation to make it the best it can be, which is always worth it.